Whitehorse Campground

 Directions

-From Quincy: Take Oroville-Quincy Highway west 15 miles to the campground on your left.
-Large RVs should take Oroville-Quincy Highway, left onto Big Creek Road, right on Bucks Lake Road, and the campground will be on your right.
-From Oroville: Take Oroville-Quincy Highway 162 East, left on Bucks Lake Road, and campground will be on your right.
+From Quincy: Take Oroville-Quincy Highway west 15 miles to the campground on the left.
+Large RVs should take Oroville-Quincy Highway, turn left onto Big Creek Road, then right on Bucks Lake Road; campground on right.
+From Oroville: Take Oroville-Quincy Highway 162 East, turn left on Bucks Lake Road; campground on right.

 Amenities